Application Opens: June 6, 2022

 - experimental plan (methods, materials, potential limitations and pitfalls)

-- Letter of support of protected time from the chair of your department.
-The letter must guarantee that the applicant will spend the entire funding period in the research fellowship and that the department is committed to providing the additional support necessary to ensure completion of the project
+- Letter of Support from the Chair of your Department (Limit: 2 pages) – The letter must guarantee that the applicant will spend the entire funding period in the research fellowship and that the department is committed to providing the additional support necessary to ensure completion of the project.

 Previous Award Winners: